Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/hsm/apache2-tls.rst

    The very same concept as descriped here can be used for many applications using openssl as crypto-backend.
-The concept mostly boils down to: replace (secret) key-file with PKCS#11 URL referencing a key on a security token (Nitrokey)
+The concept mostly boils down to: replace (secret) key-file with PKCS#11 URL referencing a key on a security token (Nitrokey).

 Preparation